The City of Fargo Human Resources Department accepts

 repayment of bonds etc. In addition the airlines pays the airport

-from each passenger is paid to the airport.
+from each passenger is paid directly to Hector International Airport.

 Currently, the federal government charges a 7.5% tax